Gigas002/software-and-services/README.md

 This is a list of software, services and some minor tweaks which I use.
 I made it in for myself to have a backup for most important things and have a quick startup if something breaks.

 List mostly targets arch-based linux distributives, but there are also some windows apps.
 Most part of list if FLOSS and I treat this as default choice, but there are some proprietary apps just in case/no alternative, I'll mark them correspondingly.
+If you're more into iOS platform, than desktop, [here's](https://github.com/dkhamsing/open-source-ios-apps) more preferrable list of open source software for you.
+And an analogue for android users [here](https://github.com/pcqpcq/open-source-android-apps).

 A lot of stuff and recommendations on privacy was taken from [privacyguides](https://www.privacyguides.org/).
 Also a lot of useful software and tweaks for arch-based distributives listed on [arch wiki page](https://wiki.archlinux.org/title/List_of_applications).